The former PIMCO wizard has a new piece of wearable tech, and everything is different now.

 As you may have heard, things are not going so well for New York City* of late.
-Lower Manhattan has been without power for days.
+Lower Manhattan and parts of Brooklyn have been without power for days.
 A hundred or so houses that once stood in Queens are now rubble.
 Staten Island has been destroyed.
 Those living uptown and in other areas that emerged relatively unscathed are dealing with survivor’s guilt.
-In spite of all that, Mayor Bloomberg has declared that the Marathon, scheduled for this Sunday, will go on, a decision that has been met with major outrage by people who believe the considerable resources that go toward putting on the race should be put to more critical use elsewhere, that the city does not need the strain of putting up an additional 40,000 people, that the supposed economic benefit would be a drop in the bucket of what NYC needs, that the generators sitting in Central Park right now could be helping those sitting in darkness, and that considering dead bodies are still being pulled of the water, it’s generally “too soon.”
+In spite of all that, Mayor Bloomberg has declared that the Marathon, scheduled for Sunday will go on, a decision that has been met with considerable outrage by people who believe the considerable resources that go toward putting on the race should be put to more critical use elsewhere, that the city does not need the strain of putting up an additional 40,000 people, that the supposed economic benefit would be a drop in the bucket of what NYC needs, that the generators sitting in Central Park right now could be helping those sitting in darkness, and that considering dead bodies are still being pulled of the water, it’s generally “too soon.”
 One guy who’d beg to differ?
 Ed Koch.
-Twenty-five years out of his mayorship, he still gets these people and while the media would have you believe holding the marathon has caused an enormously heated debate, he’s here to tell you that’s bull.
+Twenty-five years out of his mayorship, he still gets these people and while the media would have you believe holding the marathon has caused an enormously heated debate, that’s bull.
 New Yorkers want this and if Koch were still King?
-He’d be throwing a parade come Sunday, with A-Rod as Grand Marshal.
-Read more »
+He’d be throwing a god damn parade come Sunday.